Releases

 Active development occurs on the main

-branch and becomes part of daily.
-Every 2 months:
+branch and becomes part of the daily build.
+Every 4 weeks:

 main